chocolatey/choco-wiki/Installation.md

 iwr https://chocolatey.org/install.ps1 -UseBasicParsing | iex
 ~~~

-You may not need `-UseBasicParsing` - `iwr` (`Invoke-WebRequest`) downloads the install script and passes it to `iex` (`Invoke-Expression`).
+The easiest option to remember is this one.
+You may not need `-UseBasicParsing`.

+What are these scripts doing? `iwr` (`Invoke-WebRequest`) downloads the install script and passes it to `iex` (`Invoke-Expression`).
 This runs the install script on the machine that calls this function.
-This installs Chocolatey.

 ## Requirements
 * Windows 7+ / Windows Server 2003+